CCondeluci/WSS-2020-Edition/README.md

 ## Installation

-Download the most recent release for your target system vfrom the Releases section to the right, unzip, and enjoy.
+Download the most recent release for your target system from the Releases section to the right, unzip, and enjoy.
+You __DO NOT__ need to have the simulator already installed; this portable release has everything you need included.

 If you are Git-savvy, you can just clone this repository and pull it frequently rather than download a new release every time.
+This will keep the mod as well as the card database up-to-date.

 ## Additional Features & Changes